saltysoup/data-lake-workshop/Module-1_Storage/README.md

 <details>
 <summary><strong>Example Python Lambda code (expand for details)</strong></summary><p>

-1. Create a new lambda function that will be triggered by new objects created in the /raw prefix
+1. Create a new lambda function that will be triggered by new objects created in the /raw prefix (you will need to include the pandas module as part of the lambda deployment file)

 1. Lambda function with S3 event trigger
 ``` python